kanm4s/messageGenarator/README.md

 ## Setup

 * To run this script, using "node script.js"
-* If you want to change name of teammate, you can change name on "players" array.
+* If you want to change name of teammate, you can add parameters from command line.
+Example, "node script.js Kan Simple Shroud Patiphan Sushiboy"